 - Fixing leaky plumbing

-- Fix any safety issues
+- Fixing any safety issues

-- Replacing any broken window glass
+- Replacing any broken window or glass

-- Foundation problems can scare buyers away, look into what it would take to repair any issues with your foundation
+- Foundation problems can scare buyers away- look into what it would take to repair any issues with your foundation

 - Dirty or outdated fixtures and wall plugs/sockets